-Many plays and pantomimes were performed here - with lots of happy memories.
-However our plans and hopes for its future were shattered when the hall was destroyed by fire in Autumn 1982 when vandals burnt it down.
+Many plays and pantomimes were performed here with lots of happy memories.
+However, our plans and hopes for its future were shattered when the hall was destroyed by fire in autumn 1982, burnt down by vandals.

 The Nods moved again and we were give a temporary home at the Methodist Church Hall in Borrowash where our plays and Children's Theatre drew capacity audiences for many years.

-As part of our 21st year celebrations in 1999, we performed a play in 'The Royal Oak', Ockbrook.
-This was so well received by our audiences who enjoyed the intimate nature of the venue that we regularly alternated our productions between Ockbrook in Spring with the Guildhall in Autumn.
+As part of our 21st celebrations in 1999, we performed a play in 'The Royal Oak', Ockbrook.
+This was so well received by our audiences who enjoyed the intimate nature of the venue that we regularly alternated our productions between Ockbrook in spring with the Guildhall in autumn.